encode/django-rest-framework/docs/api-guide/generic-views.md

 The following attributes are used to control pagination when used with list views.

-* `paginate_by` - The size of pages to use with paginated data.
-If set to `None` then pagination is turned off.
-If unset this uses the same value as the `PAGINATE_BY` setting, which defaults to `None`.
-* `paginate_by_param` - The name of a query parameter, which can be used by the client to override the default page size to use for pagination.
-If unset this uses the same value as the `PAGINATE_BY_PARAM` setting, which defaults to `None`.
-* `pagination_serializer_class` - The pagination serializer class to use when determining the style of paginated responses.
-Defaults to the same value as the `DEFAULT_PAGINATION_SERIALIZER_CLASS` setting.
+* `pagination_class` - The pagination class that should be used when paginating list results.
+Defaults to the same value as the `DEFAULT_PAGINATION_CLASS` setting, which is `'rest_framework.pagination.PageNumberPagination'`.

-* `page_kwarg` - The name of a URL kwarg or URL query parameter which can be used by the client to control which page is requested.
-Defaults to `'page'`.
+Note that usage of the `paginate_by`, `paginate_by_param` and `page_kwarg` attributes are now pending deprecation.
+The `pagination_serializer_class` attribute and `DEFAULT_PAGINATION_SERIALIZER_CLASS` setting have been removed completely.
+Pagination settings should instead be controlled by overriding a pagination class and setting any configuration attributes there.
+See the pagination documentation for more details.

 **Filtering**: